yuv-rajawat-operative/demo-repo/README.md

 # Demo Repo
-just to learn git and github
+just to learn git and github practically.